f4bio/sopel-rss/README.md

 ### TODO

 The cycle time of the bot (update feeds at most every *cycle* seconds) should be configurable.

-This line decides if the update method for a feed will be call:
+This line decides if the update method for a feed will be called:
  ```python
  if uptime % int(feed['interval']) < cycle
  ```